fkrauthan/wp-mpdf/readme.txt

 Print Wordpress posts as PDF.
 Optional with Geshi highlighting.
 It also has support for password protected posts and only logged in users can print post as pdf support.

+Note: The development repository has move to Github: <https://github.com/fkrauthan/wp-mpdf>

 == Changelog ==